condor-labs/allensmilkoCL/README.md

 # For Graphql
   - The api have single responsability for each of the models and you can access for the graphql of each model on the /api/v1/:{api_path}/graphq
+  - Here is a graphql example for 'Quotes' model
   ```JavaScript
     mutation {
     quoteCreateOne(record: {clientName: "Hola!", total: 22}) {